muhegebi20/muhegebi20/README.md

 # Hi there! 👋

-I'm Muhammedamin, a passionate **backend developer** and **student** currently pursuing my studies at ABC University.
-I enjoy building innovative solutions and learning new technologies to expand my skill set.
+I'm Muhammedamin, a passionate **backend developer** and **student** currently pursuing my studies at Uludag University.
+Enjoy building innovative solutions and learning new technologies to expand my skill set.

 ## 🛠️ Skills and Tools:
 - **Languages**: JavaScript, Python, C#